| Title: | Analysis and Visualization of Basketball Data |

 a data frame whose rows are the analyzed teams and with columns referred to the achievements of the opponents of each team in the considered game; required variables: |

-data frames must be referred to the same teams in the same order.
+The rows of the TEAM and the OPP data frames must be referred to the same teams in the same order.

 Required columms: